nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

 ---
 ## Process control
-Systemverilog supplies us several ways to control the processes, those methods are especially useful when it comes to using `fork/join` statement.
+Systemverilog supplies us several ways to control processes, those methods are especially useful when it comes to using `fork/join` statement.
 Besides, we can also use other methods such as `uvm_event` as above to tackle the problem.

 ### wait fork statement
-`wait fork` might be the statement that is used the most when controlling process in `fork join`.
+`wait fork` might be the statement that is used the most when controlling processes in `fork join`.
 It's pretty simple, all the child subprocesses will have to finish before executing the next statement.
 <div class ="code" markdown="1" >
 {% highlight verilog %}
     fork